johnhckuo/Block-Farm/README.md

 # D3-Accelerator
-An Ehtereum DApp for academic research
+An Ethereum DApp for academic research